elixir4dev/todo_api/Tutorial.md

 `The database for TodoApi.Repo has been created`

-From the command line vavigate to the project directory with the command cd todo_api and start the Phoenix server with the command mix phx.server.
+From the command line vavigate to the project directory with the command cd todo_api and start the Phoenix server with the command `mix phx.server`.

 You should be able to access the default Phoenix welcome page by opening your web browser and navigating to http://localhost:4000.

 ## Create the API Controller, JSON view and context

-We are going to create a Todo schema inside a context named Tasks.
+We are going to create a `Todo` schema inside a context named `Tasks`.
 Add the following attributes as fields inside the Todo schema:

 - A title for the task
 - A description of the task